ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 For large clinical trials where the incidence of disease is uncertain, statistical power is estimated beforehand to ensure that a certain number of cases occurs.

 ### More complex designs

+An experiment may have more complex designs, like [blocked, or nested](https://online.stat.psu.edu/stat503/lesson/14).

 ### References